Music

 (National Curriculum)

-At The John Moore Primary, we believe a music curriculum should inspire creativity and self-expression.
-It should provide opportunities for children to develop the key skills of listening, appraising, composing and performing while fostering a life-long love and appreciation of music.
+At John Moore Primary, we believe a music curriculum should inspire all children to SHARE, STRIVE, SOAR and SPARKLE.
+It should provide opportunities for children to develop the key skills of listening and appraising, composing and performing while fostering a life-long love and appreciation of music.
 By exposing children to many diverse and meaningful musical experiences, and embedding music and singing into the everyday life of the school, we believe we can guide children to become confident and reflective musicians.

-It has long been recognised that the skills developed through music education are transferable and beneficial to other areas of the curriculum and all walks of life.
-As a school, we understand the significance of music in developing key life skills such as confidence, perseverance, improved memory and awareness of and interaction with others.
-Vitally, music can also provide an emotional outlet for children, and the act of music-making and listening to music can be extremely beneficial for a child’s mental health and wellbeing.
+It is widely recognised that the skills developed through music education are transferable to many other areas of the curriculum.
+As a school, we understand the significance of music in developing key life skills such as confidence, communication, perseverance, and improved memory.
+Vitally, music can provide an emotional outlet for children.
+The act of music-making, listening to music and the opportunity for self-expression can all be extremely beneficial for mental health and wellbeing.

-At The John Moore, we strive to deliver engaging weekly music lessons in which skills are built upon each year until children are able to read and write their own compositions.
-We believe it is extremely important that children are exposed to good quality live and recorded music.
+At John Moore, we strive to deliver engaging weekly music lessons in which knowledge and skills are built upon each year until children are able to read, write and perform their own compositions.
+We believe it is important that children are exposed to good quality live and recorded music.
 We welcome musicians into our school to perform in assemblies and we also work alongside musicians on community projects such as Musicate.
-To further compliment this, children are able to learn about and listen to a wide range of musical styles from different periods of music history through our ‘Composer of the Week’ scheme.
+In addition, Children learn about and listen to a wide range of musical styles from different periods of music history through our ‘Composer of the Month’ initiative.

 We aim to provide our children with many opportunities to play instruments.
-We have a range of tuned and un tuned percussion instruments which children use for composing and performing activities in class and, in line with the government Wider Opportunities scheme, all children in Year 3 receive at least 10 weeks of whole-class recorder tuition.
-Further to this, we provide opportunities for children to learn a wide range of instruments (currently piano, flute, clarinet, drums, violin and guitar) with specialist peripatetic teachers.
-As a school, we recognise that the skills developed through learning an instrument such as patience, focus and determination are also valuable life skills.
+We have a range of tuned and un tuned percussion instruments which children use for composing and performing activities in class.
+In line with the government Wider Opportunities scheme, all children in Years 3 and 4 receive at least 10 weeks of whole-class recorder tuition and children in year 5 receive 10 weeks of keyboard or glockenspiel tuition.
+Further to this, we provide opportunities for children to learn a wide range of instruments (piano, flute, clarinet, drums, violin and guitar) with specialist peripatetic teachers.
+As a school, we recognise that the skills developed through learning an instrument are also valuable life skills.

 Key Documents